-SECTION 16: MATERIAL CONTRACTS
+SECTION 17: MATERIAL CONTRACTS

 Securities legislation requires the public filing of contracts material to an issuer except those entered into ordinary course of business unless certain tests are met.
 The tests for filing include agreements to which any insider is a party (except employment contracts) and agreements on which the business of an issuer is substantially dependent.
-As of December 31, 2022, there are no agreements on which Torq's business is substantially dependent.
+As of December 31, 2022, the agreements on which Torq's business is substantially dependent are the option agreements to purchase its two material mineral projects, the Santa Cecilia project and Margarita Project.